 Texting will be used as the method for informal communication such as quick updates, questions/discussions within the team, etc. These are defined as anything that needs to be communicated but does not have considerable weight governing the outcome of the answer.
+Group members are expected to respond to texts within 24 hours.